-Option Description Save saves a chosen view accordingly to the procedure described above; function useful for creating alternative colour versions of the project, e.g. after replacing some tiles collections with other ones - a set of various illustrations of the same view can be created; Transparent walls the walls of the room which are between the user and the center of the room (which can obstruct the interior) are by default being hidden; this button enables to switch their visibility on or off in a controlled way;

-Show the room with equipment

-- enables to quickly hide all elements of interior design used in the project without selecting them one by one (as when the Hide element icon is used); - does not hide objects attributed advanced emission property, so it is possible to quickly set the proper intensity of light of emissive objects, by eliminating objects which slow down the calculations;

-Show/ hide the ceiling -enables to hide and show the ceiling of the designed room;
+Option Description Save saves a chosen view accordingly to the procedure described above; function useful for creating alternative colour versions of the project, e.g. after replacing some tiles collections with other ones - a set of various illustrations of the same view can be created; Transparent walls the walls of the room which are between the User and the center of the room (which can obstruct the interior) are by default being hidden; this button enables to switch their visibility on or off in a controlled way; Show the room with equipment enables to quickly hide all elements of interior design used in the project without selecting them one by one (as when the Hide element icon is used); Show/ hide the ceili ng - enables to hide and show the ceiling of the designed room;

-CHAPTER 30 Application and edition of textures
+CHAPTER 18 Application and edition of textures

 It is recommended to begin work in visualization from applying textures to the various surfaces in the project.
 Properly chosen materials and colours are the key to satisfying final result.
 Besides materials available in the database distributed with the program the user can use his/her own materials and paints and other coatings, ceramic tiles and other wall and floor coverings, the use of which has been described in the following chapters of this manual (Chapter 20 and 22).